shopware/docs/guides/plugins/plugins/storefront/add-listing-filters.md

 ## Next steps

-Are you interested in adding custom sorting options to your listing in the Storefront as well?
-Head over to the corresponding guide to learn more about that:
+To add [custom sorting options](add-custom-sorting-product-listing.md) to your listing in the Storefront, head over to the corresponding guide.

-{% page-ref page="add-custom-sorting-product-listing.md" %}